otrv4/otrv4/otrv4.md

 * Generate and send an Auth-I message.
 * Initialize the double ratcheting, as defined in the [Interactive DAKE Overview](#interactive-dake-overview) section.
-* Transition to state `ENCRYPTED_MESSAGES`.
-In the case of the interactive DAKE, after sending an Auth-I Message, a participant must wait for the a data message (including a "heartbeat" message) from the other participant in order to be able to send data messages.
+* Transition to state `WAITING_DAKE_DATA_MESSAGE`.
+After sending an Auth-I Message, a participant must wait for a data message (that can be a "heartbeat" message) to arrive from the other participant, in order to be able to send data messages themselves.

 #### Receiving an Auth-I Message